Cosmic Near-infrared Background Tomography with SPHEREx Using Galaxy Cross-correlations: Redshift Surveys

 \subsubsection{Rubin Observatory LSST}

 The Rubin Observatory LSST will carry out an 18,000 deg$^2$ photometric galaxy survey at $0<z<4$ in optical bands \citep{2009arXiv0912.0201L}.
-The expected 5-$\sigma$ point source depth after a ten-year observation is a magnitude of 27.5 at r band\footnote{\url{https://www.lsst.org/scientists/keynumbers}} .
-A subset of galaxies from $0<z<3$ with higher redshift accuracy ($\sigma_z/(1+z)<0.05$) constitute the ``gold sample,'' which has a depth of 25.3 in i band \citep{2009arXiv0912.0201L}.
+The expected 5$\sigma$ point-source depth after a ten-year observation is a magnitude of 27.5 at $r$ band\footnote{\url{https://www.lsst.org/scientists/keynumbers}} .
+A subset of galaxies from $0<z<3$ with a higher redshift accuracy ($\sigma_z/(1+z)<0.05$) constitute the ``gold sample,'' which has a depth of 25.3 in $i$ band \citep{2009arXiv0912.0201L}.
 We predict the number density of these two samples by applying these magnitude thresholds to our galaxy luminosity function model from \citet{2012ApJ...752..113H}.

-Photometric redshift estimates are not available for $z>4$ sources from the Rubin Observatory LSST; nevertheless, redshift information of high-z sources can be determined by the Lyman-break drop-out technique.
+Photometric redshift estimates are not available for $z>4$ sources from the Rubin Observatory LSST; nevertheless, redshift information of high-$z$ sources can be determined by the Lyman-break dropout technique.
 We thus estimate Lyman-break galaxy samples in a few broad redshift bands (listed in Table~\ref{T:surveys}) defined by the LSST filter boundaries and the redshifted Ly$\alpha$ wavelength (rest-frame $121.6$ nm).
-For these Lyman-break selected galaxies, we estimate their number density by applying the same magnitude threshold (27.5 in r band) to our luminosity function model.
+For these Lyman-break selected galaxies, we estimate their number density by applying the same magnitude threshold (27.5 in $r$ band) to our luminosity function model.
 We use Eq.~\ref{E:bI_conti} to estimate galaxy bias in both the photometric and Lyman-break samples.